nyrahul/blockchain_blogs/T2TRG_IRTF.md

 The talk resulted in many counter arguments primarily centered around, "Does this use-case warrants a technology such as blockchain?"

 ### Blockchain as an elixir
-Usually blockchain is thought to be a cool technology and everyone just wants to use it for their purpose.
+Blockchain is thought to be a cool technology and everyone just wants to use it somehow for their purpose.
 In the pursuit they forget to answer few fundamental questions:

 a.
 Is there a problem of trust deficit in the use-case which warrants a technology such as blockchain?